Why is my phone battery draining so fast?

 - Go to Settings.

 - Tap Battery and device care.

 - Tap Diagnostics.

 Managing power usage

 Prolonging your battery life doesn’t have to be complicated.
 In general, the apps that you would suspect take the most battery life, actually do.
 Game apps and video players are at the top of the list, while maps and navigation apps often run in the background, quietly draining your battery.

 Prolonging your battery life is a combination of reducing the stress and drain on your battery without sacrificing performance.

-Here is a list of tips and tricks to get the most out of your cell phone battery, listed from easiest to the most technical.
+Here is a list of tips and tricks to get the most out of your cell phone battery, listed from the easiest to most technical.

-Perform an app audit
+Discover energy-sucking apps with an app audit